Shopping for dining tables can be overwhelming due to the number of options available.

 Dining Tables with Leaves

-These tables are commonly referred to as extendable dining tables or drop leaf tables and they simply allow you to extend the length of your dining table on the fly!
+These tables are commonly referred to as extendable dining tables or drop leaf tables, and they allow you to extend the length of your dining table on the fly!

 Depending on the table, they can come with one leaf, two leaves, or more.